dmd-program/dmd-100-sp18/projects/open_design/discover_research.md

 ![Double Diamond Discover Phase graphic](/assets/dd-process-discover-1200px@2x.png)

-# Discover: Research
+# Discover: Toy Research

-This assignment will ask you to explore and explain some aspects the existing market for modular kit toys.
-To do this, first research toys and their physical modular systems on the Internet and in person at stores.
-Find images of interesting or inspiring ways of making, attaching, and combining parts.
+This assignment will ask you to explore and explain some aspects the existing market for toys.
+To do this, first research toys on the Internet and in person at stores.
 You will create a presentation of your findings to help others understand how modular kits work.

 ## Presentation